scottalmond/EscapeRoom/resources/DESIGN.md

 - Implementation [TIER 2] [Software]: The goal of the finale shall be an immersive audio-visual experience that impresses players.
 	- Implementation [Software]: Escape rooms are typically designed around the setting of graphic adventure puzzle video games common in the 1980's and into the 1990's.
 Typically this is accomplished through the use of physcial puzzles that require a subset of the team to solve.
 However, this room is focused heavily on the team work aspect and instead requires the full team to coordinate to solve a series of interactive games.
 	- Implementation [TIER 3] [Software]: Music will be played during the Snake game, Hyperspace game, and Credits sequences.
-		- Requirement [TIER 2] [Software] [Management]: Finale sounds shall not break the space-themed illusion of the room.
+		- Requirement [TIER 2] [Software] [Management]: Finale sounds shall support the space-themed illusion of the room.
 			- Implementation [TIER 3] [Software]: Instrumental music will be originally composed that fits the space-theme.
 Music will be designed to serve as a background accompaniment to the main player action, as is done to set ambiance in Hollywood movies.
-		- Requirement [TIER 2] [Software] [Management]: Music shall not be be too loud.
+		- Requirement [TIER 2] [Software] [Management]: Music shall be played at a moderate volume.
-			- Implementation [TIER 3] [Software]: Allow the proctor to adjust volume levels prior to and during room play-through.
+			- Implementation [TIER 3] [Software]: Allow the Proctor computer to issue commands to adjust volume levels prior to and during room play-through.
 			- Implementation [TIER 3] [Software]: The volume for music will be independent from the volume for sound effects.
 		- Requirement [TIER 2] [Software] [Management]: After the Light Puzzle is completed, no other puzzles shall emit sounds that conflict with the finale.